ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 end
 ```

-!!! note
-    Be sure to indent the code with ++Tab++ when it is moved into a function
+!!! note "Be sure to indent the code with ++Tab++ when it is moved into a function!"

 Your entire `LightToggleScript` should now look like this: